Beaver Creek Valley State Park

-Depending on priorities, Beaver Creek Valley State Park is a hiker's park or a trout angler's park.
-The creek bubbles out of an artesian spring and threads its way through a picturesque wooded valley beneath 300-foot bluffs.
-Brown trout can be found in the quiet pools below the sandstone and limestone bluffs.
-Experienced trout fishermen are sometimes spotted tiptoeing up to a stream because they know that the browns have an uncanny "feel."
+Depending on priorities, Beaver Creek Valley State Park is a hiker’s park or a trout angler’s park.
+The creek bubbles out of an artesian spring and threads its way through a picturesque wooded valley beneath 300-foot sandstone and limestone bluffs and Brown Trout can be found in the quiet pools below.

 Beaver Creek Valley State Park is located four miles northwest of Caledonia just off the Historic Bluff Country Scenic Byway in Minnesota’s Houston County.

 From any of the overlooks the countryside looks mostly level.
 But between you and the farm in the distance could be another hidden valley that drops swiftly from the plateau into a wooded ravine like the one at Beaver Creek Valley.

 For a less rustic experience, a camper cabin is available May through October.